anatol/booster/docs/manpage.md

 UUID parameter can optionally be enclosed with quote symbol `"` though it is not recommended.
 Following examples show correct paramers format:
 `root=UUID=ac8299a8-91ce-4bf6-a524-55a62844b787`, `root=UUID="ac8299a8-91ce-4bf6-a524-55a62844b787"` (not recommended),
 `rd.luks.uuid=ac8299a8-91ce-4bf6-a524-55a62844b787`, `rd.luks.uuid="ac8299a8-91ce-4bf6-a524-55a62844b787"` (not recommended).

+### Modules selection
+It is a note to summarize the algorithm that computes what modules are going to end up in the generated booster image.
+Initial module list for booster is `defaultModulesList` - a set of predefined hard-coded modules defined at `generator.go`.
+These are selected modules  that most likely cover most system boot needs - disk, filesystem, keyboard, tpm, ethernet, usb drivers.

+If `universal` config option is set to false (default value) then so-called host mode is used.
+I.e. image is generated with the drivers needed for current host hardware only.
+To achieve it booster fetches all currently loaded modules from `/sys/module/` and computes intersection with the `defaultModulesList`.

+Then booster looks at `modules` config option, a comma-separated list of elements.
+It iterates over all the elements left-to-right.
+The host mode filtering rule does not apply to this list of manually specified modules.

+If the element starts with minus sign `-` then it removes given modules from the image, otherwise modules are added to the image.

+If the element is a module name then this module added/removed.
+Note that by convention a kernel module name can be computed from its filename by replacing all dashes to underscore, e.g. for module `hid-apple.ko.gz` the name will be `hid_apple`.

+If the element is a path to module file relative to `/usr/lib/modules/$KERNEL_VERSION` then the module is added/removed.
+Note that the compression algorithm suffix can be omitted from the module filename.

+If the element ends with slash symbol `/` then this element considered a directory relative to `/usr/lib/modules/$KERNEL_VERSION`.
+Booster goes over this directory recursively and adds/removes the modules to the image.
+Minus sign can be used with the directories.

+Star symbol `*` is a shortcut for "all modules", it can be used to add all modules or remove all modules from the image.

+At the final step booster computes dependency graph between modules and all required dependencies.
+For example if a user manually added `ext4` and kernel build system says `ext` module requires `mbcache` and `jbd2` then both `mbcache` and `jbd2` automatically added to the image.

 ## DEBUGGING
 If you have a problem with booster boot tool you can enable debug mode to get more